cardillan/mindcode/README.markdown

 * Mindustry Logic 8
   * Complete support for [the latest Mindustry 8 pre-release](/doc/syntax/MINDUSTRY-8.markdown).
   * Full support for [remote functions and variables](doc/syntax/REMOTE-CALLS.markdown).
-  * New string/character based instructions and character literals.
+  * New string/character-based instructions and character literals.
   * Support for named color literals: `%[red]`.
 * Language features
   * Support for `null` values in the `case` expression.